 - NSCA-CPT contains sufficient resources to begin training clients

-- Coverage of strength training and special populations is thorough
+- Thorough coverage of strength training and special populations

-- Coverage of exercise psychology and the mental benefits of exercise is thorough
+- Thorough coverage of exercise psychology and the mental benefits of exercise

 - Great CEU opportunities